 In 2007, the Vice-President, Qatar Project provided the following direction, "Employees of CNA-Q are expected to respect and comply with the laws of the State of Qatar and, unless they conflict, the laws of Canada on all matters including copyright protection."
 This direction has guided the work on copyright adherence and support at the Qatar campus.

-College policy and procedures and the Library's licensing agreements guide copyright compliance at CNA-Q.
+University policy and procedures and the Library's licensing agreements guide copyright compliance at UDST.

 Copyright compliance at CNA-Q recognizes international and national laws and conventions, legal decisions, college policy and learning resources licensing agreements.

 The new law gave educators and individuals more rights: